The Fort is a cooperative house in Jamaica Plain, Massachusetts.

 The cooperative

-We all share household responsibilities of cooking, food shopping, and cleaning.
-Each person helps cook dinner (and clean up) with another roommate for the house one night per week.
-We buy vegan food for the house (although some people buy/cook non-vegan food for themselves).
-We have house meetings every other week where we check-in, communicate things in constructive ways, and make decisions by consensus.
+We all share weekly household responsibilities of cooking, food shopping, and cleaning.
+In pairs, we cook dinner (and clean up) for the house one night per week.
+We have house meetings the first and third Sundays of the month where we check-in, communicate about things in constructive ways, and make decisions by consensus.
 Sometimes we use the common spaces in the house for fun events.
+We also really love working together to invest in our shared home by doing projects and improvements.
+Some examples include maintaining our flower and vegetable gardens to grow our own food, revamping our compost system, winterizing our windows, maintaining our lawn and property, and holding the occasional spring or fall cleaning day.

 The house

-The house is large.
-We have a yard with a garden, large trees, and a hammock.
-In the basement we have a bike shop, a wood shop, laundry, and storage.
-We also have porches, two large common spaces, a sunroom, lots of books, fireplaces that work, and lots of windows.
-Our kitchen is pretty large, and we've got a few refrigerators and a couple ovens.
+The house is a large single family home with three stories and a basement.
+We have a yard with a garden, picnic tables, lawn chairs and large trees.
+In the basement we have a bike shop, laundry, storage space and plenty of room for new projects.
+We also have porches, two large common spaces, a sunroom, lots of books, working fireplaces, and lots of windows.
+Our kitchen is pretty large and equipped with two ovens, two refrigerators, two sinks, a fridge for beer, and a pantry and storeroom full of food!
 There are 3 full bathrooms, and 1 half bathroom.
-We have high-speed internet with wireless, and we don't have any televisions.
+We have wireless high speed internet and a projector set up to watch movies on a big screen.

 The location

 We're nearest to the Stony Brook T stop on the Orange Line, which is about a 10 minute walk.
+We are also 500 feet from both the #39 and #41 bus stops.
 Jamaica Pond is a hop skip and a jump away.
-You can walk to lots of great places like JP Licks / City Feed (coffee and treats), Milky Way (nice bar/club with free dance nights), Stony Brook (beautiful park with weekly kickball and frisbee games just waiting for you to join!).
-The Harvest Food Co-op is a pleasant 10 to 15 minute walk through the bustling Centre Street storefronts.
-It's great though, because even though we're so close to all this wonderful stuff, we're pretty tucked away on a small low-traffic road that hides us from loud buses and speedy cars.
+You can walk to lots of great places easily from our home.
+It's great because even though we're so close to all this wonderful stuff, we're pretty tucked away on a quiet, low-traffic street.

 The cost

-Living here is pretty inexpensive.
-Our rooms vary in size, and thus range in monthly rent prices from the low 300's to the mid 700's.
-Plus, everyone in the house equally splits the monthly cost of food and utilities, which can vary from $130 to $160 per person (depending on the season).
+We try to keep our living costs as low and possible and make our space accessible.
+Our rooms vary in size, and thus range in monthly rent prices from the mid 300's to the mid 700's.
+Everyone in the house equally splits the monthly cost of food and utilities, which can vary from $130 to $160 per person.
 We have a house bank account that we use to pool our money and purchase food every week.
-When people move in, we request that they pay first and last month's rent.
+Before people move in, we request that they pay first month's rent plus a security deposit equal to one month's rent.